Original title:

 About the author

-Xi Xi was born in Shanghai in 1937 and moved to Hong Kong in 1950.
-She is one of the most acclaimed writers in the Sinophone world.
-Hailed by critics and readers as a major and unique voice in global Sinophone literature and a stylistic innovator across genres, she has published more than thirty books of fiction, non-fiction, and poetry.
-Her most known books include: Mourning a Breast, My City, A Woman Like Me, not written words.
-Xi Xi is the winner of the sixth Newman Prize for Chinese Literature in 2019.
+Xi Xi (1937-2022) was born in Shanghai and moved to Hong Kong with her family in 1950.
+She was one of the most acclaimed writers in the Sinophone world.
+Hailed by critics as a major and unique voice in global Sinophone literature and a stylistic innovator across genres, she published more than 30 books of different genres in addition to newspaper and magazine columns and screenplays.
+Xi Xi was the winner of the 6th Newman Prize for Chinese Literature in 2019, and was awarded Life Achievement Award by the HK Arts Development Council in 2022.